Reinis-FRP/boba-tvl/README.md

 - `--ccy` provides TVL denomination currency, defaults to usd.
 This should match `vs_currency` supported by CoinGecko.
 - `--from` UNIX timestamp for the begining of TWAP calculation range.
 - `--to` UNIX timestamp for the end of TWAP calculation range.
+- `--interval` interval in seconds to split TWAP range for charting.
+This defaults to 1h if range is less than day or 1d for larger ranges.